 Water Temperature and Visibility

-When I first went scuba diving in Romblon, I dived with The Three P Resort.
+When I first went scuba diving in Romblon, I went diving with The Three P Resort.
 They were the only dive shop on the island, so we really didn’t have much choice!
 Hahaha… just kidding!
 We were not really worried since the reviews about them were good.

-The Three P Holiday & Dive Resort is basically a family-owned business, managed by three brothers- Peter, Patrick, and Philipp.
-Kati, Philipp’s wife, also helps in managing the resort.
-They’ve been in business for about 10 years so they’re well-established and known in the area.
+The Three P Holiday & Dive Resort is a family-owned business, named after by three brothers- Peter, Patrick, and Philipp.
+Kati, Philipp’s wife, also helps manage the resort.
+They’ve been in business for about 10 years, so they’re well-established and known in the area.

 The Three P Resort itself is located in Babangtan, Barangay Lonos which is about 15 minutes from Poblacion, the main town proper of Romblon Island.
 3P sits on the west side of the island so expect gorgeous sunsets by the beach if you do plan to stay here.

 The Three P Holiday & Dive Resort has beautiful rooms and cottages.
 Since they’re the only dive shop on this side of Romblon, they can easily get fully-booked.
 You can coordinate with them via email for reservations.
 I would suggest getting in touch with them via mobile for quicker responses.

 During my last visit, I got the opportunity to stay and dive with Three P. You can read my full review of 3P Dive Resort, and learn why I love diving with them.